bonni208/Business_Ethics/Business_Ethics.md

 > Ben & Jerry's commitment to rights-based ethics has not only cultivated a loyal customer base but has also created a positive impact on society.
 They actively support fair labor practices, ethical sourcing of ingredients, and community engagement, reflecting their dedication to respecting the rights of workers, farmers, and consumers.
 Their success demonstrates how adhering to rights-based ethics can lead to both profitability and social progress.

 Let's contrast Ben & Jerry's commitment to rights-based ethics to the contrasting case of Nike.
-While Ben & Jerry's has exemplified how upholding the rights and well-being of workers and communities can foster a positive brand image and drive social progress, the story of Nike underscores the repercussions a company can face when neglecting these fundamental rights.
+While Ben & Jerry's has exemplified how upholding the rights and well-being of workers and communities can foster a positive brand image and drive social progress, the story of Nike's controversy from the 1990s represents the repercussions a company can face when neglecting these fundamental rights.

 > Nike faced significant controversy in the 1990s when reports revealed poor working conditions and low wages in overseas factories where their products were manufactured.
 The company's prioritization of cost reduction and profit maximization over the rights and well-being of factory workers conflicted with rights-based ethics.
 >